Tug Valley defeats Cameron 63-45 to claim first girls' state title in school history

 Tug Valley ran through their three tournament games in dominating fashion defeating their opponents by margins of 43, 18, and 18 points, good for an average margin of victory of over 26 points per game.

 Coach Farley, who has historically been a self-proclaimed offensive minded coach, credited the strong Tug Valley defense for guiding them to the state championship.
-The Lady Panthers held opponents to only 33 points per game for the three games and had 48 steals in the tournament, good for 16 thefts per game.
+The Lady Panthers held opponents to only 33 points per contest during the three games and had 48 steals in the tournament, good for 16 thefts per game, and forced a total of 68 turnovers .

 After the Lady Dragons (18-2) took a 12-8 lead late in the first quarter of play, the Lady Panthers went on one of their patented runs as they scored 11 straight points thanks to a pair of threes from Kaylea Baisden and a trey from Audrey Evans to take a 19-12 lead with 5:37 left in the second quarter.

-After a three from Cameron's Lili Neely stopped the run and brought the TV lead to 19-15, Tug Valley promptly went on another 12-0 run, five coming from Makayla May, to extend their lead to 31-15 with 23 seconds left in the half.
+After a three from Cameron's Lili Neely stopped the run and brought the TV lead to 19-15, Tug Valley promptly went on another 12-0 run, with five points coming from Makayla May in the stretch, to extend their lead to 31-15 with 23 seconds left in the half.

 Cameron gained some momentum going into the break as 6'1" freshman center Ashlynn Van Tassell got a half court heave to go at the buzzer to bring the score to 31-18 in favor of Tug Valley going into halftime.

-Coming out of the locker rooms the Lady Dragons sank another three as Emma Whipkey drained a long ball to cut the lead to ten at 31-21, but Tug Valley senior Alyssa Newsome answered with a dagger three to push the lead back to 13 at 34-21.
+Coming out of the locker rooms the Lady Dragons sank another three as Emma Whipkey drained a long ball to cut the lead to ten at 31-21, but Tug Valley senior Alyssa Newsome answered with one of her usual dagger 3's to push the lead back to 13 at 34-21.

 Cameron never could get the Tug Valley lead below 12 points from that point on as the Lady Panthers made the plays down the stretch, including shooting 11-12 from the free-throw line in the fourth quarter, to secure the win.